 |Calculation methods|| |

-The monitoring data is collected every one minute by the Server Load Balancer system, and passed to the cloud monitoring system.
-Then the cloud monitoring system calculates the average value of all collected data in every 15 minutes.
+Monitoring data is collected each minute by the Server Load Balancer system, and forwarded to the cloud monitoring system.
+Then, the cloud monitoring system calculates the average value of all collected data in each 15 minutes.

 The displayed network traffic data is the calculated average value.

-The billing data is collected at the same granularity and is accumulated to the billing system every one hour in each bill cycle.
+Billing data is collected at the same granularity and accumulated to the billing system each hour in each bill cycle.

 The monitoring data is the calculated average value, while the billing data is the accumulation value.
-Because these two data sets are calculated and generated differently, they are not comparable.
+These two data sets are not comparable because they are calculated and generated differently.

-The Monitor function provides the real-time data.
-However, a short delay may occur inevitably in the data collection, calculation and display process.
+Monitor provides the real-time data.
+However, a short delay may inevitably occur in the data collection, calculation, and display process.

-Although this delay is small, it still results in a certain degree of discrepancy between the monitoring and the billing data.
+Although this delay is almost insignificant, a delay creates a certain degree of discrepancy between the monitoring and billing data.

-The purpose of the monitoring data is to help users to observe if the instance has exceptions.
+The purpose of monitoring data is to help users observe if the instance has exceptions.
 If so, users can resolve the exceptions as soon as possible.

-The purpose of billing data is used to generate bills.
-The monitoring data cannot be used as the billing data.
+The purpose of billing data is to generate bills.
+Monitoring data cannot be used as the billing data.